 The National Family Health Survey and Ministry of Women and Child Development have made great progress in this regard.
-In 2005-06 Survey the NFHS tabulated that around 15% of all children are severely malnourished.
+In 2015-16 survey the NFHS Survey tabulated that around 7.5% of all children are severely malnourished (SAM) .

 2. Specialised foods should be Ready-to-Use Therapeutic Food:

 RUTF, Ready to Use Therapeutic Food, is a tried and tested alternative and has been used extensively in the treatment of SAM.
 With RUTF, the total treatment of SAM child may take unto 6 to 8 weeks only.
-Approaching the community with another form of food in not advisable since it may lead to failure of the project.
+RUTF is meant as a curative medicinal product only.
+It is not intended to replace local dietary practices and breast feeding.